 This is one of the most common side effects of oxygen use.
 Because oxygen therapy has a drying effect on the nasal passages, it is not uncommon for skin irritation, skin breakdown and nasal dryness to occur when using it.
-Using a moisturizing product such as AYR Saline Nasal Mist or AYR Nasal Gel can help lubricate and soothe nasal passages making oxygen therapy more comfortable.
+Using a moisturizing product such as AYR Saline Nasal Mist or AYR Nasal Gel can help lubricate and soothe nasal passages, making oxygen therapy more comfortable.

 People who are exposed to high concentrations of oxygen for long periods of time are at risk for oxygen toxicity.
 However, this is not one of the particularly common oxygen therapy side effects for therapeutic users who use their oxygen as prescribed.
 People most at risk for oxygen toxicity include ventilator patients, premature infants and people receiving hyperbaric oxygen treatment.2 Indications of oxygen toxicity include coughing due to irritation of the airways, along with increased shortness of breath.
 For this reason, it is recommended that when oxygen therapy is warranted, the lowest effective dose should be given in order to avoid these supplemental oxygen side effects.3

 There may be evidence that in certain patients, oxygen therapy may suppress the drive to breathe; however, this remains a matter of controversy.
-The National Heart, Lung and Blood Institute reports that this can generally be managed by adjusting your oxygen flow rate.5 Remember: never adjust your oxygen dose without first checking with your physician.
+The National Heart, Lung and Blood Institute reports that this can generally be managed by adjusting your oxygen flow rate.5 Remember: Never adjust your oxygen dose without first checking with your physician.

 If you experience oxygen therapy side effects such as oxygen toxicity or suppression of breathing, contact help immediately.
 Though the more concerning supplemental oxygen side effects are not very common, it is still helpful to be aware of them so you know what to look out for.
 If you are concerned about oxygen therapy side effects, talk to your doctor to get more information.